Dressed to Pieces

 In some languages such sayings mean something like ‘misfortunes do not come alone’ or ‘a misfortune seldom comes alone’:

-Here a few other examples that don’t involve rain:
+Here a few other examples that don’t mention rain or misfortune:

 • Ar ein skriðan er lopin er onnur væntandi = when one landslide is over, another is waiting (Faroese)